willfurnass/sheffield_hpc/sharc/groupnodes/big_mem_nodes.rst

 	qrshx -P rse

-Here ``-P rse`` specifies that you want to use the ``rse`` project for your session, which gives you access these big memory nodes and ensures that your interactive session runs in the ``rse.q`` job queue (as can be seen if you subsequently run ``qstat -u $USER`` from within your session).
+Here ``-P rse`` specifies that you want to use the ``rse`` project for your session, which gives you access to these big memory nodes and ensures that your interactive session runs in the ``rse.q`` job queue (as can be seen if you subsequently run ``qstat -u $USER`` from within your session).